It’s back-to-school time across the country and that means only one thing: the return of university football.

 College football is big business south of the border but university athletics in Canada is often treated as little more than an afterthought by both students and the general public.
 For the savvy consumer, however, it offers a chance to see the football stars of tomorrow at rock-bottom prices.

 In honour of U Sports kick-off weekend, 3DownNation is going conference-by-conference to unveil the greatest alumni every school has sent to the professional ranks.
 This list is limited to the modern era — leather helmets need not apply — and based on their accomplishments at the CFL or NFL level only, not collegiate accolades.

 From CFL all-stars to NFL Pro Bowlers, Lou Marsh award winners to Hall of Famers, some truly legendary athletes have graced Canadian campuses.
-We’ll start our list of honourees out east, breaking down the best and brightest from Atlantic University Sport, the Réseau du sport étudiant du Québec, and Ontario University Athletics.
+We’ve already shown you the best and brightest from Atlantic University Sport, the Réseau du sport étudiant du Québec, and Ontario University Athletics.
 Today, we finish our cross-country trek with the Canada West.

 Some great CFL players have donned the face of GUBA, but Poplawski’s start-to-finish brilliance places him a cut above the rest.
 The CFL’s Most Oustanding Rookie in 1978 would go on to win Most Outstanding Canadian twice in his nine-year career with the Winnipeg Blue Bombers, including his final season in 1986.
 The five-time all-star racked up 549 receptions for 8,341 yards and 48 touchdowns, receiving Hall of Fame induction in 1998.

 Honourable mentions: LB Tom Towns, OL Leo Blanchard, REC Ken Nielsen, OL Blake Dermott